Anderson Center for Cancer Research

 Over the past few decades, significant progress has been made toward these goals, and cancer-related investigations at the university have grown to span a range of disciplines including cell and developmental biology, immunology, medical genetics, virology, dermatology, chemistry, structural biology, bioinformatics, genomics, proteomics and the neurosciences.
-The approximately 30 laboratories in which cancer-related investigations are under way constitute fertile ground for the kinds of collaborations and cross-disciplinary approaches most likely to produce breakthroughs.
+The many laboratories in which cancer-related investigations are under way constitute fertile ground for the kinds of collaborations and cross-disciplinary approaches most likely to produce breakthroughs.

 The Anderson Center for Cancer Research was established to encourage and support such collaborations and approaches.
-In addition to providing support and infrastructure for promising cancer-related research — especially new interdisciplinary approaches — the center offers graduate and postdoctoral fellowships for individuals working at the leading edge of cancer research.
+In addition to providing funding and infrastructure for promising cancer-related research — especially new interdisciplinary approaches — the center offers graduate and postdoctoral fellowships for individuals working at the leading edge of cancer research.
 The center also seeks to intensify intellectual synergy among cancer investigators on campus and beyond Rockefeller's gates.